-The members of the Adult Education Chapter work for the Department of Education in the Office of Adult and Continuing Education (OACE).
-OACE teachers teach adults age 21 and over in many neighborhoods in all five boroughs.
-OACE serves about 40,000 students per year in morning, afternoon, evening, and Saturday classes.
-OACE offers classes in English as a Second Language, Basic Education, GED, and Career and Technical Education (CTE).
-CTE classes include Licensed Practical Nursing, Certified Nursing Assistant, Medical Billing, Web Design, Computer Literacy, A+ Certification, and Heating, Ventilation, and Air Conditioning.
+The members of the UFT's Adult Education Chapter work for the DOE in the Office of Adult and Continuing Education.
+These teachers teach adults age 21 and over in many neighborhoods in all five boroughs.
+OACE serves about 40,000 students per year in morning, afternoon, evening and Saturday classes.
+Classes are offered in English as a New Language, Basic Education, GED and Career and Technical Education.
+CTE classes include Licensed Practical Nursing, Certified Nursing Assistant, Medical Billing, Web Design, Computer Literacy, A+ Certification and Heating, Ventilation and Air Conditioning.

-- Many of our students are parents and grandparents of children in the New York City Public Schools.
-We encourage parent coordinators and K-12 teachers to inform parents of the free adult education classes offered by OACE.
+- Many of our students are parents and grandparents of children in the New York City public schools.
+We encourage parent coordinators and K-12 teachers to inform parents of these free adult education classes.

 - The Adult Education Chapter strives to support the teachers who provide this important service.

 Download, print and distribute these DOE fliers to help promote adult education programs!